Skip to content

 Setting targetHost

-In your Nix files, set the targetHost to the reachable IP address of your new machine.
-This eliminates the need to specify --target-host with every command.
+Set the machine’s targetHost to the reachable IP address of the new machine.
+This eliminates the need to specify --target-host in CLI commands.

 clan.nix